IMPORTANT CHANGES – CORONOVIRUS

 Funded Nursing Care Payment

 NHS continuing healthcare must be considered, and a decision made prior to any consideration of eligibility for NHS-funded nursing care.
-From 1st April 2018 the Funded Nursing Care Payment is a weekly payment of £165.56 (from April 2019/20) and is provided by the NHS to homes providing nursing care, to support the provision of nursing care by a registered nurse.
+From 1st April 2020 the Funded Nursing Care Payment is a weekly payment is a weekly payment of £183.
+92 (2019/20 £180.31) and is provided by the NHS to homes providing nursing care, to support the provision of nursing care by a registered nurse.